Thailand Property Ownership

 The maximum lease period currently permitted under Thai law is 30 years.
-Most developers allow for lease extensions to be put in the contract for 30+30+30 years.
-As a legal interest, it also means that the lease can be bought, sold and transferred.
+Most developers allow for lease extensions to be put in the contract for 90 years (30+30+30).
+As a legal interest in Thailand property, it also means that the lease can be bought, sold and transferred.
 Make sure that your contract has a succession clause.
 Your leasehold contract should also include an option to transfer to freehold should Thai laws change in the future to allow foreigners to own land directly.

-However, the Finance Minister of Thailand is considering amending the current laws to allow foreigners to buy land under 50-year leasehold structure (published by Bangkok Post in March 2017).
+However, the Finance Minister of Thailand is considering amending the current laws to allow foreigners to buy land under the 50-year leasehold structure (published by Bangkok Post in March 2017).
 If this happens, we can expect real estate prices to rise rapidly.

 Leasehold with a Share of Freehold

-Many developers are now offering this innovative approach to provide leaseholders with additional security and a greater degree of control over their own lease renewals.
+Many Thailand property developers are now offering this innovative approach to provide leaseholders with additional security and a greater degree of control over their own lease renewals.
 The developer sets up a Thai company that owns the land on which the estate sits and each owner of the estate is given an equal share of this Thai company.
 With a leasehold with a share of the freehold structure, in addition to legal registration of the initial 30-year lease, purchasers also become part owners of the freehold, which grants control over lease renewals.
 This is commonly used by off-plan developers marketing to foreigners.

 Thai Private Limited Company